FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 ```

 Batch processing uses the `/v2/op/update` endpoint with a payload with two
-attributes - `actionType=DELETE` means we will delete something from the context
+attributes - `actionType=delete` means we will delete something from the context
-and the `entities` attribute holds an array of attributes we wish to update.
+and the `entities` attribute holds an array of attributes we wish to delete.

 If any attribute does not exist in the context, the result will be an error
 response.